edrys-org/edrys/README.md

 1. Download [Deno](https://deno.land/)
 2. Clone our repo `git clone git@github.com:edrys-org/edrys.git`
-3. Run the server `deno run -A dist/app.js --address localhost:8000 --secret makeUpSomeSecretTextHere`
+3. Run the server `deno run -A dist/app.js --address localhost:8000 --serve-path dist/static`

 Next,
 - 🎉 Visit `localhost:8000` and log in.
 The email verification code will be printed to console